Saturating the one-axis twisting quantum Cram\'{e}r-Rao bound with a total spin readout: Introduction

 On the other hand, in practice it is desirable to design quantum metrology protocols that obtain a parameter estimate from the minimal possible information obtainable from a measurement, e.g., that use low moments of a total spin operator as the $\phi$ signal.
 For instance, it has been noted that Heisenberg scaling can be attained by carrying out total spin measurement on a probe state prepared by two calls to one-axis twisting dynamics (with opposite interaction signs and small interaction times $t\sim {1\over \sqrt{N}}$) \cite{PhysRevLett.116.053601}.
 Specifically, such a probe state is prepared by twist-untwist protocol, which we define as

 From the probe state (\ref{eqn:ps}) an estimate of $\phi$ is obtained by measurement of the total spin operator $\vec{m}\cdot\vec{J}$.
 In (\ref{eqn:ps}), we use the SU(2) coherent state

 with $\zeta=1$, where $\ket{N-\ell,\ell}$ is the Dicke state (i.e., number occupation basis state) with $\ell$ particles in the atomic state $\ket{1}$.
-More generally, $\zeta \in \mathbb{C}\cup \lbrace \infty\rbrace$ is the stereographic projection from the south pole of the Bloch sphere.
+More generally, $\zeta \in \mathbf{C}\cup \lbrace \infty\rbrace$ is the stereographic projection from the south pole of the Bloch sphere.
 Note that in (\ref{eqn:ps}), the dependence of the state on the particle number $N$ and interaction time $t$ has been suppressed in the notation of the right hand side.
-In \cite{Schulte2020ramsey}, the untwist layer of the protocol.
-In this work, we show analytically that the method of moments error of an optimal twist-untwist protocol saturates the lowest possible QCRI for the one-axis twisting path $e^{-itJ_{z}^{2}}\ket{\zeta =1}$ asymptotically for all interaction times.
-We provide numerical evidence for the same statement when one-axis twisting generator $J_{z}^{2}$ is replaced by a finite-range one-axis twisting generator with range $K$ spin interactions on a one-dimensional lattice \cite{PhysRevLett.112.103601}.
+In (\ref{eqn:ps}), it is natural to ask why the untwist operation is taken to have the same interaction time $t$ as the twist operation.
+For the smallest interaction times which allow Heisenberg scaling (namely, $t=O(N^{-1/2})$), optimality of this convention has been shown \cite{PhysRevResearch.4.013236}.
+The possibility of untwist layer of an optimal protocol being defined by a different interaction time compared to the initial twist layer was explored in Ref.\cite{Schulte2020ramsey}, including in the presence of collective dephasing noise.
+In the present work we show analytically that the method of moments error for an optimal twist-untwist protocol (with untwist interaction time the same as the twist interaction time) saturates the lowest possible QCRI for the one-axis twisting path $e^{-itJ_{z}^{2}}\ket{\zeta =1}$ asymptotically in $N$, regardless of the interaction time.
+This result is obtained by carefully computing the $\phi \rightarrow 0$ limit of the method of moments error in a region of the metrological phase diagram that covers all interaction times as $N\rightarrow \infty$.
+We provide numerical evidence for the same result when the one-axis twisting generator $J_{z}^{2}$ is replaced by a finite-range one-axis twisting generator with range $K$ spin interactions on a one-dimensional lattice \cite{PhysRevLett.112.103601}.
 These results show that twist-untwist protocols, which utilize a total spin readout but require control of the sign of atomic interactions, are metrologically equivalent to a protocol that performs optimal quantum estimation of the rotation angle of a one-axis twisted probe state about its most sensitive axis.